 Campgrounds in the Lodgepole and Dorst Creek areas are in conifer forests at an elevation of 6700 to 6800 feet (2040 - 2070 m).
 Lodgepole Campground is part of Lodgepole Village, which also offers a visitor center, market, laundry, and showers.
 Evening programs are presented in the campground's amphitheater on most summer weekends.
-Dorst Creek Campground is farther north from this develop area but is in a central location for anyone wishing to visit both the Giant Forest and Grant Grove or Cedar Grove.
+Dorst Creek Campground is a 20-minute drive north of Lodgepole Village, and is in a central location for anyone wishing to visit both the Giant Forest and Grant Grove or Cedar Grove.

 Both campgrounds have flush toilets.
-Despite the end of the five-year drought, we still encourage you to conserve water, especially at Dorst Creek, as the source of water there may be limited even in wetter years.
+Despite the end of the five-year drought, we encourage you to conserve water, especially at Dorst Creek, as water there may be limited even in wetter years.

 Sited between Grant Grove and the Giant Forest, Dorst Creek offers a good place from which to explore both Sequoia and Kings Canyon.
 It has 218 individual sites and four large group sites.
 It allows tents, RVs, and trailers.
-The campground is now closed for the 2017 season.
-In 2018, it's expected to be open from late June to early September, depending on weather conditions and water availability.
+In 2018, the campground is scheduled to be open from June 20 to September 5, depending on weather conditions and water availability.
 Reservations are available online.
 The free Sequoia Shuttle stops at the campground.